How Technology and Social Media Influences Body Image

 There Are Consequences to Our Convenient Technology

 While technology has allowed us the accessibility of connecting with one another through countless venues, it is also necessary to understand the potential consequences of living within a saturated culture.
-With billions of dollars spent in advertising and marketing in the United States alone, technology is typically the platform of delivery in which we intercept these messages.
+With billions of dollars spent in advertising and marketing in the United States alone, technology is typically the platform of delivery in which we intercept and interpret messages about ourselves, our self-worth, and our bodies.

 Media Does Play a Role in Body Image